-The system can have only one power supply (or pair of redundant power supplies) or it can be subdivided in several of these groups, each one powered by a power supply (or pair of redundant power supplies).
+The system can have only one power supply or it can be subdivided in several of these groups1, each one powered by a power supply.

 The recommended way to distribute the power is to divide the system in groups of horizontal rows of racks.
 In this scheme, each power supply must be positioned on the top left of the group of rows of racks that it powers.
 The rack were is the power supply must be the W1 jumper cut and the DF90 cable must not be connected to the rows powered by other power supplies (top rows).
 See in the following figure an example of system powered by two power supplies, each one powers a part of rows represented in green and blue.